...

 If you suffered unnecessary harm due to a surgical error, you may wonder what evidence you could submit to help you prove a claim.
 In this section, we look at examples of evidence that could be useful in surgery compensation claims.

-Your evidence must be able to prove that a medical professional owed you a duty of care and that their failure to adhere to it resulted in you suffering unnecessarily.
+Your evidence must be able to prove that a medical professional owed a duty of care to you and that their failure to adhere to it resulted in you suffering unnecessarily.
 Medical professionals owe their patients a minimum standard of care to prevent them from coming to unnecessary harm.

 For example, wrong site surgery would be a breach in the medical professional’s duty of care.
 Wrong site surgery is an invasive procedure on either the wrong patient entirely or the right patient but the wrong body part.